nutanix-japan/nai-llm/docs/iep/iep_deploy.md

 ## Prepare for NAI Deployment

-## Enable NKE Operators
+## Enable NKP Operators

-Enable these NKE Operators from NKP GUI.
+Enable these NKP Operators from NKP GUI.

 !!! note